 - They will allow you to use the phone in order to call family, friends, or bail bondsman.

-- If you think you will get released quickly, they will let you keep wearing street clothes, otherwise you you will be given a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you keep wearing street clothes, otherwise you will be given a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help others to get through jail processing?

 Click here to tell your story